 We have in-licensed certain intellectual property from third parties, including technology related to ddRNAi and antisense RNA.
 In some cases, our licenses to intellectual property are non-exclusive and the licensors may license the technology to our competitors in the same field, which may result is significant competition for us.
 In other cases, our licenses to intellectual property are exclusive only for a specific field of use (such as human therapeutics), and the licensors retain rights to practice the licensed intellectual property themselves and to grant licenses to third parties in other fields.
-Such third parties may develop improvements to the licensed intellectual property that are not licensed to us, which could block our ability to continue developing the product candidate covered by the licensed intellectual property that diminishes its value.
+Such third parties may develop improvements to the licensed intellectual property that are not licensed to us, which could block our ability to continue developing the product candidate covered by the licensed intellectual property, unless we negotiate a license.
+Such third parties may also disclose competitively-sensitive information about the licensed intellectual property that diminishes its value.
 In other cases, our licenses are for research purposes only.
 Upon regulatory marketing approval of our product candidates it may be necessary for us to obtain a broader license in order to commercialize.
 We cannot guarantee the availability of the broader license or that it can be obtained on commercially reasonable terms.

 We rely on some of these third party licensors to file and prosecute patent applications and maintain patents and otherwise protect the intellectual property we license.
 We have not had and do not have primary control over these activities for certain of our patents or patent applications and other intellectual property rights we license, and therefore cannot guarantee that these patents and applications will be prosecuted or enforced in a manner consistent with the best interests of our business.
 We cannot be certain that such activities by third parties have been or will be conducted in compliance with applicable laws and regulations or will result in valid and enforceable patents and other intellectual property rights.
 Additionally, we may not be able to control the publication or other disclosures of research carried out by our licensors relating to technology that could otherwise prove patentable.
-Pursuant to the terms of some of our licensed patents or defense of any claims asserting the invalidity of these patents.
+Pursuant to the terms of some of our license agreements with third parties, some of our third-party licensors have the right, but not the obligation, to control enforcement of our licensed patents or defense of any claims asserting the invalidity of these patents.
 Even if we are permitted to pursue such enforcement or defense, we will require the cooperation of our licensors, and cannot guarantee that we would receive it and on what terms.
 We cannot be certain that our licensors will allocate sufficient resources or prioritize their or our prosecution or enforcement of such patents or defense of such claims to protect our interests in the licensed patents.
 If we cannot obtain patent protection, or enforce existing or future patents against third parties, our competitive position and our financial condition could suffer.